guglielmocamporese/break_cifar10/README.md

 # How to Break the CIFAR-10

-Code for the submission of the contest of *VCS AY 2020-2021*, the Vision and Cognitive Service class, University of Padova, Italy.
+Code for the Top-1 submission of contest of *VCS AY 2020-2021*, the Vision and Cognitive Service class, University of Padova, Italy.

  ```
  If you find this repo useful, please consider to give a star ⭐ !